monoira/.dotfiles/README.md

 - Configure gnome settings with gsettings to: hide trash on dash-to-dock, hide home, disable notifications, etc.

+When scripts finish, signaled by

+<--- SYMLINKS HAVE BEEN SET.
+SCRIPTS ARE FINISHED. --->

-When script finishes, reboot your system.
+Being echoed in terminal, reboot your system.

-#### INSTALLATION METHOD 2 - Manual installation
+### Manual installation

 METHOD SPECIFIC REQUIREMENTS: